 First, we are interested in the molecular function and mechanism of Iroquois (Irx) transcription factors in the heart, which are not only implicated in organ development, but also in energy homeostasis regulation.
 We are currently investigating the individual and overlapping functions of Irx proteins in development and disease of cardiac conduction system and ventricular chambers.

 Second, we are investigating metabolism of the heart and its communications with other core metabolic tissues/organs (e.g. adipose tissue and liver).

 Using genetically engineered mice as our principal models, we integrate physiology with molecular and systems biology approaches to address the fundamental questions in heart function and diseases.

-- To understand the function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart
+- The function and molecular mechanism of Irx3 in the ventricular conduction system programming in the developing and diseased heart.

-- To investigate transcriptional and non-transcriptional functions of Irx5 in the diseased heart
+- Transcriptional and non-transcriptional functions of Irx5 in the diseased heart.

-- To understand how the heart maintains its functions during nutritional and metabolic challenges
+- Metabolic flexibility and responses of the heart to maintain its functions during nutritional and metabolic challenges.

 See current publications list at PubMed.